Today I explain how to disassemble a HP Pavilion dm3 series notebook.

 The best way to find a replacement keyboard is searching by the HP part number.

-Removing notebook top cover and cooling fan shown in steps 13-18.
+Removing the top cover and cooling fan shown in steps 13-18.

 Remove six screws securing the top cover assembly.